isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-new.md

 hide: yes
 exl-id: fd92f057-1217-42f8-a454-1bc7e3827e01
 ---
-# Setup development environment
+# Setup development environment {#headless-adaptive-forms-setup-development-environment}

 You can set up development environment to create, test, and deploy headless forms.
 After a Headless Adaptive Form or related assets are ready on the local development environment, you can deploy the Headless Adaptive Form application to your publishing environment.

 You require knowledge to build application using react, Git, and Maven to use Headless Adaptive Forms.